RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/04_layout_managers.rst

 grid            You place widgets in a cell of a 2-dimensional table defined by rows and columns.
 ==============  =============================================================================

 You should **never** mix and match these layout managers.
-Use only one for the widget layout within a particular parent widget.
+Use only one of them for the widget layout within a particular parent widget.

 Specifying Dimensions
 =====================

-By default, any size or position specified as an integer is in pixels.
-If a different unit is desired, you can use a string and append an appropriate unit symbol.
+By default, any size or position specified as an integer is in pixel units.
+If a different unit of measurement is desired, you can use a string and append an appropriate unit symbol.
 The following units are recognized:

 =========  ====================================================================
 Example         Units